kakucodes/delphilabs_hackathon_outpost/README.md

 | [utils](./packages/utils/README.md)                     | Base utilities for building outposts                          |
 | [osmosis-helpers](./packages/osmosis-helpers/README.md) | Helpers for interacting with Osmosis DEX                      |
 | red-bank-helpers                                        | Helpers for interacting with Mars Red Bank Outpost on Osmosis |

+The companion chain code for the hackathon is available [here](https://github.com/Temporal-Network/temporal)